-Justin McCarthy tells us that in the African Colonies, "Women actually with child had been scourged with as many as 170 lashes.
+The treatment of native women and their children by British fathers was worse in the Colonies than in India.
+Once more to quote Justin McCarthy, "Women: actually with child had been scourged with as many as 170 lashes.
 Women had been stripped, tied up to a post, and left there naked through a whole day, writhing under a tropical sun, and with a flogging inflicted at stated intervals.
-Half-caste women, almost as white as English women, were frequently to be indentified by the brand upon their breasts."

-If such was the moral and social code of England and her colonies during and after the years of Anglo-Indian proscription in India, what likelihood was there of Indian mothers and their Anglo-Indian children being accorded generous consideration?
-And yet it must be remembered that the morality of the national laws and social customs of a period must be judged by codes of the age, and not by the culture and ethics of our more enlightened, and therefore more humane days.
-However unjust, unnatural, and cruel may have been the dealings of the East India Company with Anglo-Indians during the years 1786 to 1795, it cannot be maintained that they were in character distinguishable from the Acts of Parliament in force in England itself. all probability full reasons for the repression of Anglo-Indians were not given by the Court of Directors.
+Halfcaste women, almost as white as English women, were frequently to be identified by the brand upon their breasts." .
+Such was the morality of England during the years of Anglo-Indian proscription in India.
+The morality of the national laws and social customs of a period must be judged by the codes of the age, and not by the culture and ethics of our more enlightened, and therefore more humane days.
+However unjust, unnatural, and cruel may have been the dealings of the East India Company with Anglo-Indians during the years 1786 to 1795, it cannot be maintained that they were in character distinguishable from the Acts of Parliament in force in England itself.
+But in all probability full reasons for the repression of Anglo-Indians were not given by the Court of Directors.
 The proscription was not only from fear of being driven out of India, for when Ricketts was under examination by the Select Committee on the Affairs of the East India Company, 1830, he was asked: "Are you not aware that the original exclusion of persons of your description from the Company's services, was an exclusion founded upon the belief of your appearance and your colour being likely to affect you in the estimation of the natives of India?"
 To this Ricketts replied-"I am not aware of that.
 We are held in equal respect by the natives of India with Europeans.
 I would instance the case of indigo planters and merchants, who are scattered in different parts of the country.
-The princes and Nabobs visit them as they do Europeans, and treat them with equal respect.
+The Princes and Nabobs visit them as they do Europeans, and treat them with equal respect.
 Ram Mohan Roy, a learned and respectable native of Calcutta, associates with us as he does with Europeans, and so would any other respectable natives."
-Ricketts if he had thought of it, might have recalled the adoration with which the students of the Hindu College regarded Derozio, and how the Maratha Horse agreed to fight in the British line, provided Skinner was their commander!
+Ricketts, if he had thought of it, might have recalled the adoration with which the students of the Hindu College regarded Derozio, and how the Maratha Horse agreed to fight in the British line, provided Skinner was their commander!